|

 prism and feel like a studly photojournalist from the mists of the past?

-PX625 (or equivalent) mercury cells -- I need to check again, though.
-You might be
+they're PX625 (or equivalent) mercury cells -- I need to check again, though.
+You

 at the

-(1998) price is about $30 US and it lets you use standard MS76 silver cells (pick
+Current (1998) price is about $30 US and it lets you use standard MS76 silver cells

-'em up at your local Radio Shack for $2 US).
-I haven't tried it yet, but am sort
+(pick 'em up at your local Radio Shack for $2 US).
+I haven't tried it yet, but am

 QL17 GIII) that does take mercury cells.
 Then again, for about the same price, you